Packaging, child resistant closures, and tactile warning devices

 'Child resistant' closures/fastenings and/or 'tactile warnings' (raised-profile warnings that can be understood by those with impaired vision) are also required in some cases.

 The requirements to include such elements as part of packaging are triggered by either classification under a certain hazard class/category, or by certain substances at specified concentrations.
-The details appear in the CLP Regulation, Annex II.
+The details appear in Annex II of the GB CLP Regulation.

 More information is available here: